GLOBAL TRADE WAR

 Although many organizations have already or will soon start to move their production or material procurement from China to other Southeast Asian countries, it is unlikely that the U.S. government will accept this bypass strategy and sooner or later start to impose higher tariffs also on these countries, wherever it will consider this step to be appropriate.

 Organizations, whether U.S. or other foreign companies, should therefore not just try to look for a quick and cost-effective solution and follow the herd, but to take all possible scenarios for the future into account when making any major investment decision that cannot be reversed afterwards easily.
+Thailand, for example, is among the countries with the most reforms in business regulation carried out in recent years in order to attract more foreign investors.
+Most notable measure is the time reduction from 4 weeks to 1 week in order to start a business in the country.
+It also has abolished 3 ministerial regulations on minimum capital for foreign companies, thus improving its ranking in the World Bank's Doing Business from the previous 27th position in 2019 to the 21st position in 2020.

-In this connection, it also raises the question whether a small country like Vietnam is able to compensate the necessary volume of a production shifting from China, given the fact that the trade war was not the first trigger and a production shifting from China by foreign and even Chinese companies has already begun over the past years due to steadily rising labor costs and procurement prices in China.
+In this connection, it also raises the question whether a small country like Vietnam is able to compensate the necessary volume of a production shifting from China, given the fact that the trade war was not the first trigger and a production shifting from China by foreign and even Chinese companies has already begun years before due to steadily rising labor costs and procurement prices in China.

 It can therefore be compared to a first come, first serve sell-off situation as it is obvious that Vietnam alone cannot replace China and meet this growing demand for manufacturing capacities and labor resources.
 This might generate a domino effect with fast increasing labor costs and higher procurement prices and it can be assumed that Vietnam will suffer the same fate as the big neighbor China, but at a faster pace.